 - Restart your computer and try opening the website again.

 Method 4 – Turn off any VPN extensions (Google Chrome)

-VPN extensions can also become problematic and cause the You Don’t Have Permission To Access error.
-These extensions on your Chrome browser can act just like any dedicated VPN application.
+VPN extensions can also become problematic and cause an error in the You Don’t Have Permission To Access.
+These Chrome browser extensions can act like any dedicated VPN application.

-- Click on the Customize Google Chrome button located at the top right of the browser.
+- Click on the Customize Google Chrome button at the browser’s top right.